What is a Montana Contract Bond?

 A guarantee that the subcontractor will fulfill his contractual obligations to either the prime contractor, the obligee, or both.

-Both the amount of the bond and the conditions will depend on the full amount of the contract and the type of bond.
+The amount of the surety bond and the conditions will depend on the full amount of the contract and the type of surety bond.

-The next step would be the underwriting process.
-An underwriter will evaluate pertinent information such as your financial history, construction company history, and your credit score.
+STEP 2: The next step would be the underwriting process.
+An underwriter will evaluate pertinent information such as your construction company history, financial history, and credit score.

-Once that’s been satisfied, we will execute the bond and send it to you immediately.
+STEP 3: Once done, we will execute the bond and send it to you immediately.